Magnificently autumnal Flanders

 Flanders, a paradise for ramblers

 The leaves change colour and gently release their grip on the trees: autumn has arrived in Flanders and there's no better time for strolling through Flanders' enchanting forests and woodlands.
 The possibilities are endless.
 Retreat to bewitching Tillegem Forest in Bruges, brave the challenging slope at Kluis Forest, or discover the ancient trees of historic Sonian Forest, all just a stone's throw from bustling Brussels, where you will also find the celebrated Botanic Garden Meise.
-One of the oldest botanical gardens in the world, its recently opened Barefoot Sensory Path now allows visitors to explore the sprawling natural surroundings barefoot.
+The Botanical garden is one of the oldest in the world.
+Discover nature with your bare feet on the 'Amaze-Your-Feet' Path.
+Or look for a forest to explore.

 Delicious autumnal delights

 Beer, chocolate and frites.
 These are invariably the first of Flanders' countless culinary riches that spring to mind.
 And, rightly so!
 However, this list is no way reflects all that Flanders has to offer.
 Indeed, the humble endive more than deserves its place amongst them.
 Instead, as one of the underdogs, it's all too often overlooked despite the fact that endives are a jewel in our culinary crown.
 Raw, braised, sautéed or grilled, this traditional Belgian winter vegetable is unceasingly sublime.
 Want to get better acquainted with the endive?
 Then try this classic Flemish dish: endives wrapped in ham with a mouthwateringly rich cheese sauce.
 Now is the perfect time as endive season starts in October.
 Enjoy this delicacy with its touch of bitterness and simultaneously discover the fascinating journey that an endive travels from field to plate, with thanks to Flemish craftsmanship from grower to chef.